tnakatani/cs6601_assignment_2/README.md

 3. `player_submission_tests.py`: Sample tests to validate your agents locally.
 3. `test_players.py`: Example agents used to play isolation locally.
 4. `submit_a.py`: Script to submit your work to evaluate against the first 4 tests (mentioned in the next section).
-5. `submit_a.py`: Script to submit your work to evaluate against the last 2 tests (mentioned in the next section).
+5. `submit_b.py`: Script to submit your work to evaluate against the last 2 tests (mentioned in the next section).

 ### The Assignment

-Your task is to create an AI that can play and win a game of Isolation.
+Your task is to create an AI that can play and win a game of Dead-end Isolation.
 Your AI will be tested against several pre-baked AIs as well as your peers’ AI systems.
 You will implement your AI in Python 2.7, using our provided code as a starting point.

 In this repository, we provide: